There is literally an OCEAN of baby reflux treatments and it can be confusing to make a choice but we suggest doing the following:

-The goal should be: Get your baby 100% painful symptoms free and keep them that way until they outgrow reflux, which is typically within 12 to 18 months.
+The goal should be: Get your baby 100% out of pain and keep them that way until they outgrow reflux, which is typically within 12 to 18 months.

 Antacids are chemical compounds that are able to raise the stomachs pH to above 3.5 pH in approximately 10 minutes and are good for intermittent reflux episodes that don't require long term control of acid.
 More on Antacids.

+Antihistamines or H1 Blockers.
 When acid reflux is present there is a histamine release.
 This is a natural reaction to the acid exposure.
 An antihistamine can block some of the histamine but does nothing for the acid production that is causing the histamine release.
-This is histamine type 1.
+This is histamine type1.
 Histamine type 2 is involved in acid production and H2 blockers may be used to partially block acid.

 Chiropractic for babies: During natural child birth many doctors, because they're right handed, tend to rotate the child's head to the right and that can cause a subluxation creating an impingement of the vagas nerve.
 That nerve runs all the way down to the diaphragm.
 Chiropractors suggest that this a partial cause of the reflux symptoms.
 When choosing a Chiropractor make sure they are part of the ICA, the ACA or ICPA Pediatric councils.